rejchev/ccp-modules/README.md

-Fake Username | Allows you to set a fake sender name in the chat | ccp_fakename-??.tar.gz Message Prefix | Allows to replace the standard chat prefix `[SM]` | ccp_message_prefix-??.tar.gz Custom chat | Allows you to set custom chat settings for players | customchat-??.tar.gz Server chat | Allows you to set custom chat settings for messages from the server | serverchat-??.tar.gz Shop chat | Adds the ability for players to buy custom chat settings through the shop | shop_chat-??.tar.gz VIP chat | Adds the ability for VIP players to use custom chat settings | vipchat-??.tar.gz VIP advanced chat | Adds the ability for VIP players to use RTCP | vip_advanced_messages-??.tar.gz
+Fake Username | Allows you to set a fake sender name in the chat | ccp_fakename-??.tar.gz Message Prefix | Allows to replace the standard chat prefix `[SM]` | ccp_message_prefix-??.tar.gz Custom chat | Allows you to set custom chat settings for players | customchat-??.tar.gz Hide channels | Allows you to hide messages from same channels | hide-channels-??.tar.gz Shop chat | Adds the ability for players to buy custom chat settings through the shop | shop_chat-??.tar.gz VIP chat | Adds the ability for VIP players to use custom chat settings | vipchat-??.tar.gz VIP advanced chat | Adds the ability for VIP players to use RTCP | vip_advanced_messages-??.tar.gz